Chart Color Schemes

 The level of cultural diversity witnessed in Seacombe Heights was found to be above average when compared nationally for a number of language and cultural background related metrics

-Seacombe Heights had a higher cultural diversity than most local areas, with 28.8% of its population born overseas and 19.7% speaking a language other than English at home.
-Christianity was the predominant religion in Seacombe Heights, comprising 37.6% of the population.
-The category 'Other' showed an overrepresentation in Seacombe Heights with 1.4%, compared to 1.6% across Greater Adelaide.
+Seacombe Heights had a higher cultural diversity compared to most local areas, with 28.8% of its residents born overseas and 19.7% speaking a language other than English at home.
+Christianity was the predominant religion in Seacombe Heights, accounting for 37.6% of its population.
+Notably, the 'Other' religious category comprised 1.4%, slightly higher than the 1.8% regional average.

 Frequently Asked Questions - Diversity